Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

-We first address the cases where~$E$ is a parabolic orbifold.
-If the affine structure in~$E$ is that of a parabolic cylinder (two singularities with infinite ramification indices), $B$ is~$\mathbf{P}^1$ and there are two singularities.
-The monodromy is of infinite order and is thus parabolic.
-By placing the singularities of~$E$ above~$0$ and~$\infty$, the foliation is birationally equivalent to the foliation in~$\mathbf{P}^1\times\mathbf{P}^1$ given by~$zdw-dz$, with~$E$ being the curve~$\{w=\infty\}$.
-By Lemma~\ref{cxp1}, $X=R(w)[z\indel z+\indel{w}]$ for some rational function~$R$.
-The projection~$(z,w)\mapsto w$ maps~$X$ onto~$R(w)\indel{w}$.
-If the affine structure makes~$E$ an orbifold~$(2,2,\infty)$ then, $S$ and~$X$ are quotients of the above vector field under~(\ref{ordertwo}).
-According to the results in~Section~\ref{sub:product}, the function in the quotient induced by~$(z,w)\mapsto w^2$ maps~$X$ into a vector field in~$\mathbf{P}^1$, with the poles are contained in the fibers.
+We first address the cases where~$\Sigma$ is a parabolic orbifold. (i) If the affine structure in~$\Sigma$ is that of a parabolic cylinder (two singularities with infinite ramification indices), $B$ is rational and the affine structure has two singularities.
+If one of the two local monodromies were of finite order, the global monodromy would be finite.
+Thus, the two special fibers are nondegenerate parabolic and the monodromy is parabolic.
+By placing the singularities of the affine structure of~$\Sigma$ above~$0$ and~$\infty$, the foliation is birationally equivalent to the foliation on~$\mathbf{P}^1\times\mathbf{P}^1$ given by~$zdw-dz$, with the rational fibration adapted to the Riccati foliation being~$\Pi(z,w)=z$ and~$\Sigma$ being the curve~$\{w=\infty\}$.
+By lemma~\ref{cxp1}, $X=R(w)(z\indel z+\indel{w})$ for some rational function~$R$.
+The rational fibration onto~$\mathbf{P}^1$ given by~$(z,w)\mapsto w$ maps~$X$ onto~$R(w)\indel{w}$, and is preserved by~$X$ (notice that this is not the original rational fibration~$\Pi$). (ii) If the affine structure makes~$B$ an orbifold~$(2,2,\infty)$, the monodromy around each one of the fibers corresponding to the two points with ramification index~$2$ has order two (otherwise one of them would be trivial and this would imply that the monodromy is globally finite) and these fibers are thus dicritical of multiplicity two.
+From~$\Pi:S\to B$ and the ramified (uniformizing) double cover~$\eta:B'\to B$ of~$B$ by the parabolic cylinder, we may construct the rational fibration~$\eta^{*}\Pi:S'\to B'$, having a vector field~$X'$ (which may no longer have univalent solutions, but which in the worst case will have solutions with two determinations) inducing a Riccati foliation.
+In~$S'$, the fibers mapping to the dicritical ones in~$S$ become regular ones so that the situation is essentially the same as in case~(i).
+The previous reasoning implies that~$S'$ is~$\mathbf{P}^1\times\mathbf{P}^1$ and~$X'$ a vector field of the form~$S(w)(z\indel z+\indel{w})$.
+The Galois group of~$S'\to S$ is generated by~(\ref{ordertwo}).
+According to the results in section~\ref{sub:product}, the function in~$S$ induced by~$(z,w)\mapsto w^2$ maps~$X$ into a vector field on~$\mathbf{P}^1$, and gives a rational fibration (different from the original one) preserved by~$X$.